The Best And Worst Aghanim’s Shard Upgrades According To BSJ

 If you were to simply look at the numbers for this Aghanim’s Shard, you would likely think it seemed fairly average.
 What’s important to note here though, is that Monkey King’s main weakness in the late-game is that if he is knocked down from trees while split-pushing or scouting, he is stunned for 4 seconds and often dies.
 This Aghanim’s Shard helps alleviate that problem, and in-doing-so, makes the hero extremely strong.
 Any Aghanim’s Shard that helps to mitigate specific counters to a hero are always going to be valuable, because itemising against counter-picks in Dota can win games.

-BSJ also cites a game in which he was able to move away from his team in the middle of the map, push out the creeps at Dire’s top tier 1 tower and then make his way back to his team so fast that the enemy didn’t even have time to set up a gank on him.
+BSJ also cites a game in which he was able to move away from his team in the middle of the map, push out the creeps at Dire’s top tier 1 tower and then make his way back to his team so fast that the target enemy hero didn’t even have time to set up a gank on him.
 This ability to move so quickly across the map is incredibly potent in Dota, allowing you to be where your team needs you to be at any given moment.

 Once again, we have a movement-based Aghanim’s Shard.
 Movement speed in Dota 2 has always been an incredibly important stat.
 For Nyx, much of his usefulness in a team composition comes from his ability to scout during his ultimate, and importantly, not to die while doing it.

-40% is a massive increase in speed, and it alleviates the issues Nyx would often have in the late-game when detection becomes much more plentiful for the enemy.
+40% is a massive increase in speed, and it alleviates the issues Nyx would often have in the late-game when detection becomes much more plentiful for the enemy hero.
 The unlocking of the movement speed cap is also a nice little boon for Nyx, allowing him to itemise for movement speed in the late game and make it even harder to catch him.

 The fact that this Aghanim’s Shard reduces the cooldown of one of the best skills in the game by 2 seconds might already be enough reason to spend 1400 gold on this item.
 BSJ, Monkeys and Jenkins all point out how incredibly useful the aftershock effect is in allowing you to maintain the chain-stun that Earthshaker is known for, making your team-fight initiation that much stronger.